debiday/divercity_image_search/readme.md

 * Integrate API for stock photos (which aren't as diverse)
 * Give users the choice to pay for licensed photos
 * Allow users to share their collections with other users
+* A zoomable world map that load related images on click

 <!-- Installation -->
 ### Installation